-I grab a broom, run down to the garage and find it motionless not more than a yard from the entrance.
-In my mind I was WTFeck?, so I start sweeping.
-Deliberate, exaggerated strokes.
+It began to slither back towards the garage, so I went to grab a broom, run back to the garage, to find it near the entrance.
+I start sweeping in exaggerated strokes.
 Stomping my foot too.
-If the neighbors had been looking out the window they would've thought I had really lost it, but the sweep seemed to do the trick as finally the snake started slithering away FAST and never turned back.
-That oughtta show you who's boss.
+If the neighbors had been looking out the window they would've thought I had really lost it, but the sweep seemed to do the trick as finally the snake started slithering quickly away.
+Yuck.

-In other less slightly titillating news, we enjoyed the first harvest of the season: peas, rat tail radishes and garlic scapes.
-Spring's prolonged visit with cooler temps and rain ensured that there probably won't be a load of tomatoes this year, but we're happy to get whatever we can.
-We're also seeing major fruit drop from the persimmon tree which, while necessary, is sad to see.
-All those possible persimmons.
-That's what happens when you apply a load of sh*t and the tree goes bonkers in the production department.
+We enjoyed the first harvest of the season: peas, rat tail radishes and garlic scapes.
+Spring's prolonged cooler temps and rain ensured that there probably won't be a load of tomatoes this year, but we're happy for whatever we end up with.
+A ton of fruit drop from the persimmon tree which is a shame.
+All those potential persimmons.

 Today's high: 27°C / 81°F